schigh/circuit/README.md

 > :information_source: If any preprocessor returns a non-nil error, that error is
 > returned from `Run`.
+>
+> :warning: The `Run` function will _always_ return an error if a canceled or deadlined
+> context is passed to the Runner.
+If you want to override this behavior, you would
+> use a preprocessor.

 Postprocessors are executed in order after the Runner has returned a value, including if the circuit breaker has timed out.
 Like preprocessors, postprocessors pass their